 A prospective economic evaluation will be embedded within the trial design to assess the cost effectiveness of each antiviral from an NHS perspective.
-We will estimate the resource inputs associated with embedding each trial antiviral treatment into routine clinical practice, and estimate societal costs.
+We will estimate the resource inputs associated with embedding each trial antiviral treatment into routine clinical practice and estimate societal costs.
 Broader resource use will be drawn from General Practice Data for Planning and Research (GPDPR) data and linked Hospital Episode Statistics - encompassing primary care encounters, hospital inpatient/day case admissions, outpatient visits, and accident and emergency attendances.
 Unit costs will be valued using national reference tariffs and attached to resource inputs to generate a compound total health care cost per trial participant over the trial time horizon.
-EQ-5D-5L data will be converted using standard algorithms into utility scores for quality-adjusted life year (QALY) estimation, and cost-effectiveness expressed as incremental cost per QALY gained (5).
-Secondary expressions of cost-effectiveness will include incremental cost per hospitalisation and/or death prevented over 28 days.
+EQ-5D-5L data will be converted using standard algorithms into utility scores for quality-adjusted life year (QALY) estimation, and cost-effectiveness expressed as incremental cost per hospitalisation and/or death prevented over 28 days.